DMS Officers and Directors

 2022 Appointed Directors

-Committes for 2021 will be at the January General Meeting.
-You will note there are a few positions to be filled
+Committes for 2022 will be formed at the February General Meeting.
+You will note all positions need to be filled

 Any DMS member in good standing may become a Chair or a member of a committee.
 You can help the club by becoming a committe member.